mizadri/big-data/README.md

 - Vectorial Index.
 - Naive Bayes.

-Some more data handling exercises in mongoDB, pySpark to analyse the feeling from different classics of literature, parse logs from a server and some more basic data wrangling exercises.
+Some more data handling exercises in mongoDB, pySpark to analyse the feeling from different classics of literature, weather forecasting, parsing logs from a server and some more basic data wrangling exercises.